Planning a California desert road trip?

 Check out Discover Cars for your car rental.
-They scour multiple providers to get the best price and find one with the lowest one-way rental surcharge if there is one.
+They scour multiple providers, from brands to budget, to get the best price and find one with the lowest one-way rental surcharge if there is one.

-If you don’t own an RV but would like to tour the California deserts in one, check out Outdoorsy to find the perfect vehicle for your trip!
+If you don’t own an RV but would like to tour the California deserts in one, check out Outdoorsy or Escape Campervans to find the perfect vehicle for your trip!

 Pack your camera and binoculars!

 If you enjoy landscape photography, you will definitely want to bring your gear on this road trip.

 The vast desert canvases, with their subtle colors and textures, and the interplay of light and shadow early and late in the day, offer superb photo ops.